 This is the weirdest era of Halo’s PC history.
 Before Halo Wars, Ensemble was also working on a Halo MMO, codename Titan, inspired by (and meant to compete with) Blizzard’s World of Warcraft.
 It was canceled before Ensemble fully started work on Halo Wars.
 Around the same time, Blizzard was also working on a WoW successor, codename Titan, which was also eventually canceled.
 Many of the Blizzard developers who worked on Titan went on to make Overwatch, reusing some maps and other elements of that game to make the most popular shooter in years.
 Ensemble’s Titan never made it past the prototype stage.

-, the Halo MMO had actually been greenlit until changes in leadership led to Microsoft pulling the plug.
-Some of looks out of place for Halo, especially its new alien species, and it’s easy to imagine Bungie balking at an MMO vastly ballooning the Halo universe without its direct control.
+According to an Ensemble developer, the Halo MMO had actually been greenlit until changes in leadership led to Microsoft pulling the plug.
+Some of Titan’s concept art looks out of place for Halo, especially its new alien species, and it’s easy to imagine Bungie balking at an MMO vastly ballooning the Halo universe without its direct control.
 With the cancellation of Titan and Halo Wars’ console exclusivity, Halo entered into a long, dormant PC decade.